Mian Muhammad Shafi: Early life and education

+Mian Muhammad Shafi was born to Mian Din Muhammad on 10 March 1869 in Baghbanpura, near Lahore.
+He belonged to the aristocratic Arain Mian family of Baghbanpura, a landowning family of the Punjab with landholdings in multiple districts including Sheikhupura, Lyallpur, Bahawalpur and Layyah.
+The Mian family was appointed as hereditary custodians of the Shalimar Gardens by Mughal Emperor Shah Jehan.
+Other notable family members include Sir Abdul Rashid, Mian Shah Din, Begum Jahanara Shahnawaz, Mian Iftikharuddin and Mian Bashir Ahmed.

-He was educated at Government College, Lahore as well as Forman Christian College, Lahore.
+Mian Muhammad Shafi was educated at Government College, Lahore as well as Forman Christian College, Lahore.
 In 1889 he went to London to study for the Bar and was admitted at Middle Temple where his cousin Mian Shah Din had been studying for the past two years.
-Whilst in London he took an active role in politics becoming president for a term of the London branch of the Anjuman-I- Islamia.
+Whilst in London he took an active role in politics, becoming president for a term of the London branch of the Anjuman-i-Islamia.
 He returned to India in 1892 and began his legal career in Hoshiarpur whilst also enrolling at the Allahabad and Lahore High Courts.

-Foundation of All India Muslim League
+Political career

+Mian Muhammad Shafi was a supporter of the Pakistan Movement and an advocate against British rule.
 The name All-India Muslim League was proposed by a number of Muslims including Sir Mian Mohammad Shafi in the founding meeting of the League that was held on 30 December 1906 on the occasion of the annual All India Muhammadan Educational Conference, at the Ahsan Manzil Palace, Shahbagh, Dhaka that was hosted by Nawab Sir Khwaja Salimullah (1871 – 1915).
-The meeting was attended by three thousand delegates and presided over by Nawab Waqar-ul-Mulk.
+The meeting was attended by 3,000 delegates and presided over by Nawab Waqar-ul-Mulk.
 The other founding members were Nawab Mohsin-ul-Mulk, Syed Ameer Ali, and Mualana Mohammad Ali Jouhar.